-The May Plan assumes that property values will grow at an average annual rate of 4.3 percent during fiscal years 2016 through 2018.
-This estimate is based on the assumption that interest rates will rise, holding down growth in property values in these years.
-If long-term interest rates remain near current levels, property values are likely to grow faster than anticipated by the City, which will yield additional tax revenues during those years.
+The June Plan assumes that assessed values will rise at a slower rate in subsequent years (an average annual rate of 4.6 percent) based on the assumption that long-term interest rates (which affect property valuation) will rise sharply during the financial plan period.
+If long-term interest rates rise at a slower rate, growth in property values could exceed the City's forecast, yielding additional tax revenues.